COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 Adding and redefining data names
 --------------------------------

-Once an ontology is published, the relationships between data names and their key data names become enshrined in software that is then distributed and relied upon.
-If we change these relationships later, we risk silent misinterpretation of new data files by legacy software.

 Adding new non-key data names is unproblematic.
 This is often the case for "observational" data names, for example, providing a new data name to report humidity during data collection does not affect the intepretation of any other "observational" information.
 Similarly, whole new categories (data names and their key data names) can be added with no effect on existing data names.

+Once an ontology is published, the relationships between data names and their key data names become embodied in software that is then distributed and relied upon.
+If we change these relationships later, we risk silent misinterpretation of new data files by legacy software.

 Adding new *key* data names to already-existing data names would, in theory, never happen as the context was supposed to have been completely